appsmithorg/appsmith-docs/website/docs/connect-data/reference/airtable.md

   <dt><b>Records</b></dt>
   <dd>

 Data for the records to update.
-Expects an array of objects, where each object has an `id` key containing the ID of the record to update, and a `fields` key containing an object of column key/value pairs.
+Expects an array of objects, where each object has an `id` key containing the ID of the record to update, and a `fields` key containing an object of column key-value pairs.
 For example:

 ```javascript
 [